-2007-08: Played for the Toronto Jr. Canadiens of the GTHL, where he won the 2008 OHL Cup with that club.
+2007-08: Devante Smith-Pelly played for the Toronto Jr. Canadiens of the GTHL, where he won the 2008 OHL Cup with that club.
 Chosen by the Mississauga St. Michael's Majors eighth overall in the 2008 OHL Priority Selection.

 2008-09: In his OHL rookie season, Smith-Pelly played in 57 games for the Majors.
 He scored 13 goals and added 12 assists for 25 points, adding 24 penalty minutes in those games.
 In 11 playoff games, Smith-Pelly scored 2 goals and added 3 assists for 5 points.

 2009-10: In 60 games for the Majors, Smith-Pelly scored 29 goals and added 33 assists for 62 points.
 He was a +27 for the season, while also adding 35 penalty minutes.
 In the 2010 playoffs, Smith-Pelly scored eight goals and added 6 assists for 14 points.
 He was added to the Team Cherry roster for the 2010 CHL Top Prospects Game, and played in the 2009-10 OHL All-Star Game.